-There are 3 grades of tendon strains:
+There are 3 grades of tendon strain injuries:

 Tendinitis is different from a strain.
 Tendinitis is inflammation of the tendon, most commonly from repetitive stress or injury.
-The tendon is tender to touch, and movement causes pain.
+The tendon is usually tender to the touch, and movement causes pain.
 There may be some swelling.

 Tendinitis is an acute problem; tendinosis is a chronic condition.
 Technically, there is no such thing as “chronic tendinitis” because the inflammation doesn’t persist chronically—it’s replaced by the degeneration.
-But tendinosis can cause the same, or even worse, pain and disability than acute tendinitis.
+But tendinosis can cause the same, or even worse, pain and disability as acute tendinitis.

-Another treatment option for chronic tendinosis is the TenJet procedure.
+Another option for chronic tendinosis is the TenJet procedure.
 This procedure uses fine jet sprays of water to break up and suck out the damaged tissue, leaving the healthy tissue alone.
 This allows healing to occur.
 This is a great treatment option for calcific tendinitis.